 Accessorize your costume with red heels and lipstick, elbow-length gloves, and a long cigarette holder.
 Be sure to wear very gaudy jewelry, and exaggerate your eyebrows with dark makeup.
 As a funny extra, you could let a stuffed dalmatian peek its head out of your purse throughout the night!

 For more tips on dressing like this villain, check out our post, Fashion Inspired by Cruella De Vil.

-We're sure the boys of One Direction will be another popular group costume idea this year, and since they're all so good looking, they're an easy group costume choice for you and your girlfriends.
+The boys of One Direction were a popular group costume a while back, but now that they've "taken a hiatus," we think it's time to bring this costume back, with a twist.
+Since they're all so good looking, they're an easy group costume choice for you and your girlfriends.

-To do this costume, just grab four friends, slick your hair back (or forward, depending on the boy), and recreate some of our outfits inspired by One Direction.
+To do this costume, just grab four friends, slick your hair back (or forward, depending on the boy), and recreate some of our outfits inspired by One Direction, or maybe each dude's "solo vibe" (with a baby doll for Liam).
 The best part?
 90% of these just involve jeans, sneakers, plaid shirts, and/or blazers and bow ties.
 Easy!

 What are your Halloween costume ideas?

 We all go to different colleges -- so let's help our fellow fashionista sisters out!

 What college Halloween costumes have worked for you in the past?
 What are you dressing up as this year?
 What costumes did you see way too many times last year?
 How do you feel about the Mean Girls Paradox, or wearing sexy outfits on Halloween?